despark/despark-idea-slack-command/README.md

   - Make a GET Request to https://trello.com/1/organizations/idOrganization/members?key=trelloApiKey&token=trelloAuthToken
   - Generate a Slack token from <a href="https://api.slack.com/custom-integrations/legacy-tokens" target="_blank">here</a>.
   - Make a GET Request to https://slack.com/api/users.list?token=slackToken
-  - Insert in the database each team member's Name and id in Trello and Slack
+  - Insert in the database each team member's name and id in Trello and Slack

 ## Copyright and License